CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 This project will guide you through the recent Google quantum supremacy result, and its possible implementation using near-term quantum computers built with trapped ions.

-Open up [instructions.pdf](https://github.com/CDL-Quantum/CohortProject_2021/tree/main/Week1_Trapped_Ions/instructions.pdf) to begin learning about your tasks for this week!

-Please edit this markdown file directly with links to your completed tasks and challenges.

-## Tasks include:
-* Simulating a random circuit with a Matrix Product State code, and producing a speckle pattern.
-* Adding a single bit-flip error and exploring the change in the speckle pattern.
-* Exploring convergence of the Porter-Thomas Distribution.
-* Exploring the effect of 2-qubit gate errors.
-* Describe a business that could be build around random circuits.
-(See below Business Application)

-## Further Challenges:
-* Animate your speckle pattern.
-* Reproduce the Google cross entropy results.
-* Implement this circuit on a real trapped ion computer!

 ## Solutions

 All solution in Julia can be found in [this notebook](./solution_julia.ipynb).
 We've also created an analogous [notebook](./solutions_python.ipynb) in python in for those who are more familiar the language.